Sausages Come in Many Shapes and Sizes

 Low FODMAP Serving Size Info: Makes 8 patties; serving size 1 patty

 - 1 tablespoon firmly packed light brown sugar

 - 1 tablespoon finely chopped fresh sage or 1 teaspoon rubbed (ground) sage

 - 1 tablespoon finely chopped fresh thyme or 1 teaspoon dried thyme

 - 11/4 teaspoons kosher salt

 - 1 teaspoon crushed fennel seeds

-- ½ teaspoon chilli powder (ground red serrano chilli)
+- ½ teaspoon chilli powder, such as ground red serrano chilli

 - ¼ teaspoon paprika

 - Place brown sugar, sage, thyme, salt, fennel seeds, chilli and paprika in a medium sized mixing bowl.
 Add a generous amount of black pepper.
 Use your fingers to rub the mixture together to make sure all the herbs and spices are well mixed.
 Add the pork and mix everything together well.
 (This mixture can be made the night ahead, if you are planning a big morning.
 Just cover the bowl with plastic wrap).